sunnybeta/one4all/cicd/k8s/README.md

 #### Kube Proxy

 * Responsible for forwarding requests from services to pods
-* It has intelligent forwarding logic inside which makes sure communication works in a performant way like sending the requests to a pod replica runnng in the same node and not any other node avoiding the network overhead.
+* Consists of intelligent forwarding logic inside which makes sure communication works in a performant way like sending the requests to a pod replica runnng in the same node and not any other node avoiding the network overhead.

 ### Master Node